Raniz85/thawing-lambda/presentation/slides.md

 1. Update lambda configuration
 2. Wait for lambda to be ready
-3. Run request
-4. Ensure that the log tail contains initialization time
+3. Publish a new version
+4. Wait for the new version to be ready
+5. Run 30 simultaneous requests
+6. Collect all log tails:

-    a. store if it does
+    a.
+Record if it contains _Init Duration_\
-    b. discard if it does not
+    b.
+Discard if it does not

-5. Repeat until we have enough measurements
+7. Repeat until we have enough measurements

 ---